-- Letters of Recommendation Three (3) required letters of recommendation include: - One letter from a physician (D.O. or M.D. accepted) AND - One of the following: - One pre-medical committee letter OR - Two academic letters written by science professors, scientific research advisors, or equivalent - Non-traditional students who have not been enrolled in any science coursework for three (3) years or more, may submit letters from employment supervisors.
+- Letters of Recommendation Three (3) required letters of recommendation include: - One letter from a physician (D.O. or M.D. accepted) AND - One of the following: - One pre-medical committee letter OR - Two academic letters written by science professors, scientific research advisors, or equivalent - Non-traditional applicants who have not been enrolled in any science coursework for three (3) years or more from the time of their AACOMAS application submission, may submit letters from employment supervisors.